How Does Beam Search improve Span-Level Confidence Estimation in Generative Sequence Labeling?: Beam Search-based Estimation

 \section{Beam Search-based Estimation}

-The span probability method (Equation~(\ref{eq:span_prob})) only uses the probability values regarding the top-1 candidate by the beam search, and it is likely that the model's output distribution is {\it not} well reflected.
+Equation~(\ref{eq:span_prob}) only uses the probability values regarding the top-1 candidate by the beam search.
+Therefore, it is not taken into account what labeled spans are likely predicted in other sequence-level outputs in the generative labeling process.

 We study two confidence estimation methods that reflect statistical information given by the beam search, inspired by the effectiveness of using the beam search on sequence-level knowledge distillation~\citep{seq-kd-1,seq-kd-2}.